THE RESPIRATORY SYSTEM

 - Filter gas micro-bubbles from venous blood

-- Alter blood concentration of some drugs
+- Alter the blood concentration of some drugs

 - Convert angiotensin I to angiotensin II (ACE)

-- Form shock-absorbent protective layer for heart
+- Form a shock-absorbent protective layer for the heart

 - Immunoglobulin-A in bronchial secretions protects against infections